Conditions and services

 Surgery that’s tailored to fit kids

 Kids are different from adults, so their surgeries are, too.
 Children react differently to anesthesia and pain, and their smaller bodies may require special surgical equipment.
-At Children’s Hospitals and Clinics of Minnesota, the dedicated surgical teams focus exclusively on the unique needs of young patients.
+At Children’s Minnesota, the dedicated surgical teams focus exclusively on the unique needs of young patients.

 At Children’s, surgeons perform more than 24,000 procedures each year on unborn babies, infants, children, teens and young adults.
 Our outcomes rank among the best in the nation for pediatric surgery.
 Plus, parents appreciate our family-focused approach to surgical care.
 In surveys, 97% said they felt welcome at Children’s.
 We think you will, too.